ginapedraza/DEV010-movie-challenge-fw/README.md

 The creation of **DocuPulse** involved the following steps:

 1. **High-Fidelity Prototypes**: Detailed prototypes were designed to shape the application's user interface.
 Initially, the prototypes included language-based filtering.
-However, after careful consideration, we modified the design to prioritize filtering by release date, providing a more engaging user experience.
+However, after careful consideration, the design was modified to prioritize filtering by release date, providing a more engaging user experience.

 ![Prototipo de alta fidelidad](src/assets/prototipos.png)